timothepearce/laravel-time-series-docs/docs/quickstart.md

 :::info

 For the sake of understanding, the upcoming tutorial will focus on a trivial Projection's implementation.
-More advanced use cases are documented in the [Getting Started](/docs/getting-started/what-is-quasar) section.
+More advanced use cases will be documented soon.

 :::